notyourbusinessss/FakeGoogleUpdate/README.md

 # FakeGoogleUpdate
-A fake google update page that Downloads Malware.
+A fake update page that Downloads Malware.